 “Nobody is going to take me away from here.
 When I die, bury me in this desert”- María Reiche

 Maria built herself a house next to the desert.
 She never married because she enjoyed her loneliness.
 As Maria began to age, her passion for the lines intensified.
 She said: “To make the lines more accessible for viewing I cleaned them with a broom, one broom after another throughout the years.
-I went through so many brooms rumors circulated that I might be a witch!..people didn’t understand me…The children were very scared at me.
+I went through so many brooms rumors circulated that I might be a witch!..people didn’t understand me…The children were very scared of me.
 Parents used to tell their children, “if you misbehave, I’m going take you to the witch”.

 Reiche later found out she had been nicknamed “the crazy old lady of the desert” and “The Witch of Nazca desert”.

 By the end of her life, Reiche knew she was destined to study the lines.
 She wrote: “Everything had prepared me for this life.
-The isolation into which I found myself, my parents putting me aside after my brother was born, my shortsightedness not being detected, all made me an introvert.”
+The isolation in which I found myself, my parents putting me aside after my brother was born, my shortsightedness not being detected, all made me an introvert.”
 As she grew older and weaker, Nazca residents didn’t understand why she did not retire.
 Why did she still visit the lines even when she was in a wheelchair?
 Maria Reiche often retorted: “Nobody is going to take me away from here.
 When I die, bury me in this desert.”

 The Peruvian government awarded her with the Prestigious “Order of the Sun” in 1993.
 Nazca officials also endowed her with the title “Illustrious Daughter of Nazca”.